ripienaar/ruby-nagios/README.md

 or create external commands to be piped into the nagios command file.

+You can get this software here on GitHub or via RubyGems as *ruby-nagios*

 Using on the CLI?
 =================
 Find out what services match a regular expression: